-These men and women acknowledged slavery as sin, yet counseled against abolition, on the grounds that it wasn’t worth the social upheaval and turmoil that would result.
-While having faith that Christianity would eventually exterminate slavery, they denounced those who would live out their faith by attempting to bring it about!
-The spirit and philosophy of Stuart, Fisk, Wayland, Wile and the Beechers was the accepted norm among Northern clergy throughout their era.
+There were, thus, many Christians who acknowledged slavery as sin, yet counseled against abolition, on the grounds that it wasn’t worth the social upheaval and turmoil that would result.
+While having faith that Christianity will eventually exterminate slavery, they denounced those who would live out their faith by attempting to bring it about!
+The spirit and philosophy of Stuart, Fisk and Beecher was the accepted norm among Northern clergy throughout their era.
 It would have been very familiar to Luther King, Jr., for to ministers such as these he penned his Letter From A Birmingham Jail.
 It still dominates the mindset of modern pro-life Christians, especially clergy.
-In a single breath we are capable of calling abortion murder yet cannot bring ourselves to call those who kill their children murderers.
+We are capable of calling abortion murder yet cannot bring ourselves to call those who kill their children murderers.
 We say abortion is an emergency but act as if it wasn’t.
 Within our churches we call on the world to repent, but outside them we are afraid of giving offense.
-We feel grievously insulted if some “holier-than-thou” anti-abortionist should suggest that we ought to reorient our lifestyle to help save babies.
+We feel grievously insulted if some ‘holier-than-thou’ anti-abortionist should suggest that we ought to reorient our lifestyle to help save babies.
 “Who are they to judge us?” we ask.

 OPPOSITION FROM PARA-CHURCH ORGANIZATIONS